Anjali972001/Practice_strings/README.md

 // in heap it will point to the same string no  two different string anjali will be formed

 * new keyword can be used to avoid the interning.
+* Due to interning there exists immutebility in the string.